chef/chef-server/docs-chef-io/content/server/upgrades.md

 ### Upgrading to 14.8.x

 Chef Infra Server 14.8 upgraded postgresql from 9.6 to 13.3.
-There are a couple of extra steps that need to be considered depending on the scenario.
+The Chef Infra Server 14.8 upgrade process requires downtime for vacuuming the database, upgrading and reindexing.
+There are a couple of extra steps that need to be considered dwhile upgrading from version lesser than 14.8 to version greater than 14.8.
+We estimate the whole upgrade operation with the recommendations will take 1 minutes for each 1000 nodes, but the it could take more time, depending on your server hardware and the complexity of your Chef data.

-#### Upgrading steps

-1. Follow all the instructions for upgrading to 14

-2. Reindex the Chef Infra server

-    ```bash
-    /usr/lib/postgresql/13.3/bin/reindexdb --all
-    ```

-#### Recommendations
+#### Pre-upgrade Recommendations

 1. Running Vacuum full is recommended if auto vacuuming is not set up, as this will reduce the size of the db by deleting the unwanted data.
 We estimate the vacuum full operation will take around 1 to 2 minutes per GB of data and it will also be dependent on the nature of the data also.
+There needs to be same amount of free space as that of the data base size for the successful vacuum full operation.

     ```bash
     /usr/lib/postgresql/9.6/bin/vaccumedb --all --full
     ```

 2. Taking a chef-server-ctl backup or knife-ec-backup is recommended before starting the upgrade.
 The backup takes around 4 to 5 minutes per GB of data.

+#### Upgrading steps

+1. Follow the same instructions for upgrading to 14

+#### Post-upgrade steps

+1. Reindex the Chef Infra server

+    ```bash
+    /usr/lib/postgresql/13.3/bin/reindexdb --all
+    ```

 #### Additional Information